fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs phase %}
+The phase or stage of the change request or change record within the change management process, indicating its progress or status.
+{% enddocs %}

+{% docs change_phase %}
-The phase or stage of the change request or change record within the change management process, indicating its progress or status. {% enddocs %}
+The phase or stage of the change request or change record within the change management process, indicating its progress or status.
+{% enddocs %}

 {% docs phase_state %}
+The current state or status of the phase associated with the change request or change record.
+{% enddocs %}

+{% docs change_phase_state %}
 The current state or status of the phase associated with the change request or change record.
 {% enddocs %}